Stephanie Meadow: Amateur career

-Meadow won The Womens Amateur Championship in 2012.
+Meadow won The Women's Amateur Championship in 2012.
 She appeared for the British and Irish team at the 2012 and 2014 Curtis Cup.

 At the University of Alabama, Meadow became the Crimson Tide's first four-time first-team All-American.
 She left Alabama as the career record holder in most every category.
 She finished with a 71.89 scoring average, just 0.17 strokes above par per round over her 132 career rounds.
 Meadow won nine career tournaments - three times more than anyone else in school history, men's or women's - while carding school records with 73 career rounds of par or better, 125 counting rounds (95.5 percent) and 404 birdies.

 Meadow was part of the Tide's first NCAA Women's Golf Championship in 2012 and is a recipient of the 2014 Elite 89 Award.
 She is also the only Southeastern Conference women's golfer to achieve both first team All-American and first team Academic All-American honors in consecutive years.